nicholaswmin/fsm/README.md

 > note: a state can have zero, one, or many transitions.

-Transitions are triggered by calling them as a method.
+Transitions are triggered by calling them as a method:

 > i.e: assuming `foo`, `bar` transitions: